'Smoke on board' EgyptAir plane before crash

 While Egypt's aviation minister has pointed to terrorism as more likely than technical failure, French Foreign Minister Jean-Marc Ayrault said Saturday that nothing was being ruled out.

-A French patrol boat carrying equipment capable of tracing the plane's black boxes was expected on Sunday or Monday.
+A French patrol boat carrying equipment capable of tracing the black boxes was expected on Sunday or Monday.

 The plane disappeared between the Greek island of Karpathos and the Egyptian coast in the early hours of Thursday.